themix-project/themix-gui/.github/CONTRIBUTING.md

 * **Use a clear and descriptive title** for the issue to identify the problem.
 The **preferred format for issue titles** is:
   * `General Scope :: Specialized Scope :: One-sentence description of the suggested enhancement`
-  * Eg. `MATE Desktop :: Panel :: Add support for MATE Panel`
+    * Example: `MATE Desktop :: Panel :: Add support for MATE Panel`
 * **Provide a detailed description of the suggested enhancement**.
 * **Include screenshots and, where applicable, animated GIFs** which help you demonstrate the current vs. desired results or to point out the part of the product/project to which the suggestion relates.
 You can use [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) to create animated GIFs on Linux.
 * **Explain why this enhancement is needed**.